Lartsch/FediAct/README.md

 **Supported browsers**:
 - All up-to-date Chromium browsers, including Kiwi and Yandex browsers on Android
-- Up-to-date Firefox (v107+), including Firefox Nightly on Android, Orion on iOS
+- Up-to-date Firefox (v107+), including Firefox Nightly on Android, Orion on iOS (untested)

 **Important notes**:
 - Data is processed locally only